I’ve finally finished reading through Origami Design Secrets Second Edition and here is my review.

 Origami Design Secrets Second Edition is a pretty awesome book that’s huge and looks amazing.
 It’s like a giant origami textbook with about 750 pages.

-Origami Design Secrets teaches various origami design techniques.
+Origami Design Secrets teaches various paper folding design techniques.
 Each chapter covers a different technique such as circle packing, grafting, box pleating and more and ends with a couple of diagrams or crease patterns for models that use those techniques.

 I still can’t really fold something straight from a crease pattern but now I’m able to look at them and see where the different techniques are used.